 Although gross hardware sales are billions every year, profit margins are small compared to software.
 Hardware companies need to make enough profit to then reinvest in future research and development.
 These companies must continually invest in the latest hardware or become outdated and lose customer interest.
 Hardware sales are one-time profits, meaning you need to make enough to produce additional products to continue business.

 Software, however, can be created once and resold many times.
 Subscription services are a high-revenue outlet for many organizations, including hardware manufacturers.
 Hardware manufacturers sell their initial tangible products, and then software subscriptions provide recurring revenue to continue research into improving their technology to keep consumers interested.
+Thus the importance of companies to invest in software.

 By combining hardware manufacturing with the software to manage it, organizations control the entire ecosystem providing recurring revenue when consumers rely on the products.
 Apple is mainly known for its iPhone, but the apps are recurring revenue and an ecosystem users rely on as they switch to newer smartphones.